jamierachael/Code-Quiz/README.md

 ![Password-Generator Demo](assets/demo/gif.gif)

+### Prerequisites

+To install this application, you will need a text editor.
+I recommend Visual Studio Code.

+### Installing

+To install this code, download the zip file, or use GitHub's guidelines to clone the repository.

 ### Summary
 * HTML and CSS and Javascript documents create a quiz with multiple choice questions with Javascript trivia